 The Delaware Valley School District will not distribute medications/drugs of any kind without the written permission of the primary care provider and the parent/guardian.
 When these conditions are met, only the school nurse will administer the medication.
-This includes, but is not limited to, such items as over-the-counter preparations: aspirin, Tylenol, Advil, caffeine pills, supplements, stimulant sprays, cough medications, cough drops, laxatives, antacids, vitamins, herbs, bath salts, etc. and prescriptive medications.
+This includes, but is not limited to, such items as over-the-counter preparations: aspirin, Tylenol, Advil, caffeine pills, supplements, stimulant sprays, cough medications, cough drops, laxatives. antacids, vitamins, herbs, bath salts, etc., and prescriptive medications.
 Prescribed medications/drugs of any type shall not be in the student's possession and must be administered through the nurse's office.
 A physician may give permission for a student to carry and self-administer certain emergency medications.
-Students can't possess medication or lookalike medication of any kind unless they are transporting the medication to the school nurse with the required doctor's order and parent's/guardian's permission.
-Students must report to the school nurse with the medication immediately upon entering the building.
-Any medication classified as a controlled substance must be delivered to the school nurse by a parent/guardian.
+All medications to be given to the school nurse are to be brought to the school by a parent/guardian in the original container with the prescription label or physician's label, nothing name of the student, medication, dosage and time to be given.
+Students are not allowed to carry medication.
+The medication form must be on file with the school nurse to allow your child to be given medication at school.
+Refer to the Delaware Valley School Board Policy #210 Use of Medications.
+Any medication classified as a controlled substance must be delivered to the school nurse by a parent/quardian.